1kastner/conflowgen/Readme.md

 If you prefer to also check the test coverage, you can run `pytest --cov="./conflowgen" --cov-report html` from the project root directory.
-After the execution, the report is located in `<project-root>/htmlcov/index.html`.
+After the execution, the test coverage report is located in `<project-root>/htmlcov/index.html`.
+Each new feature should be covered by tests unless there are very good reasons why this is not fruitful.

 ### Generate the documentation